ropensci/skimr/inst/other_docs/blog_v2.md

 Configuring and extending skimr
 ===============================

-Most of `skimr`’s magic, to [steal a term](https://resources.rstudio.com/rstudio-conf-2019/our-colour-of-magic-the-open-sourcery-of-fantastic-r-packages), comes from the fact that you can do most everything with one function.
+Most of `skimr`'s magic, to [steal a term](https://resources.rstudio.com/rstudio-conf-2019/our-colour-of-magic-the-open-sourcery-of-fantastic-r-packages), comes from the fact that you can do most everything with one function.
-But believe it or not, there’s actually a bit more to the package.
+But believe it or not, there's actually a bit more to the package.

 One big one is customization.
-We like the `skimr` defaults, but that doesn’t guarantee you will.
+We like the `skimr` defaults, but that doesn't guarantee you will.
 So what if you want to do something different, we have a function factory for that!

     my_skim <- skim_with(numeric = sfl(iqr = IQR, p25 = NULL, p75 = NULL))
     my_skim(faithful)

-<<<<<<< HEAD
     ## ── Data Summary ────────────────────────
     ##                            Values
     ## Name                       faithful